-Collaborate with residents, regional agencies, school districts, community planning groups, community activists, public health professionals, developers, law enforcement officials, and others to better realize the mobility, environmental, and health benefits of а walkable and bikeable community through educational outreach activities.
+Collaborate with residents and property owners, and Strategic Partners, such as regional agencies, school districts, community planning groups, community activists, public health professionals, developers, and law enforcement officials to better realize the mobility, environmental, and health benefits of a walkable and bikeable community through educational outreach activities.

-ACCOMMODATE THE EXISTING AND FUTURE MOBILITY AND ACCESSIBILITY NEEDS OF ALL USERS BY PROVIDING MULTIMODAL PROJECTS TO MAINTAIN AND ENHANCE A COMPLETE STREET SYSTEM, WITH SUPERIOR PEDESTRIAN, BICYCLE, AND PUBLIC TRANSPORTATION FACILITIES.
-(GOAL C Carried Forward)
+ACCOMMODATE THE EXISTING AND FUTURE MOBILITY AND ACCESSIBILITY NEEDS OF ALL USERS BY PROVIDING A SUPERIOR MULTIMODAL SYSTEM.